stormasm/spanish/sentences/basic.md

 | he acabado leyendo mi libro |
 | I have agreed to finish the job |
 | he acordado a acabar el trabajo |

+---
+- Un hermoso arco iris apareció sobre el río.
+- A beautiful rainbow appeared above the river.
+- ¿De verdad hay una olla llena de oro al pie del arco iris?
+- Is there a really a pot of gold at the end of the rainbow?
+---